Becoming the writer you want to be isn’t an overnight process, but it is achievable one if you do it the Author Alchemy way.

 The process is broken down into four main parts (or steps), and as we progress through each of these parts, we get closer and closer to a perfect, productive, happy life and business.

 The four steps of the Alchemy Transformation are Black Chaos, White Clarity, Yellow Wisdom, and Red Brilliance.
-Let’s apply them to being a Fiction Alchemist!
+Let’s apply them to being a Author Alchemist!